 Duke Surgery strives to refine departmental culture to increase the level and quality of equity, diversity, and inclusion in each of its divisions.
 To achieve this, the Diversity & Inclusion Committee was created with involvement of faculty, trainees, and staff to promote best practices, facilitate data sharing and equity analyses, and support advocacy for departmental change.

-Equity: To guarantee fair treatment, access, opportunity, and advancement for all trainees, faculty, and staff in every stage of education and career development and to simultaneously identify and eliminate barriers that prevent full participation of minority groups.
+To guarantee fair treatment, access, opportunity, and advancement for all trainees, faculty, and staff in every stage of education and career development.
+To identify and eliminate barriers that prevent full participation of minority groups.

 The Department of Surgery has partnered with the Durham Nativity School to provide surgical skills workshops as part of the Academic Success Through Surgical Education and Training (ASSET) program.
 This program aims to foster high achievement in science through surgical education for financially disadvantaged students at the school.